BREAKING: US media claims Nikki Haley is author of Trump’s anti-Iran policies

 With rumours swirling that Rex Tillerson planned on resigning, even before it emerged that he allegedly called Trump a “fucking moron”, there is now an increased possibility that a hyper-neo-con, might soon become the chief foreign policy maker in a Trump administration that was elected on the basis of opposing the neo-con ideology.

 With many Trump administration officials coming and going in short order, there is a very worrying possibility that Nikki Haley’s role will only be enhanced in future months.
 This is dangerous not only for the United States, but for the wider world.
 Haley’s inexperience is only matched by her zeal for bellicose measures against countries which have not done any harm to the American people.
-Such a person should not be anywhere near power, but it seems as though she has Trump’s ear far more than the vastly more mature Tillerson and Mattis.
+Such a person should not be anywhere near power, but it seems as though she has Trump’s ear, far more than the vastly more mature Tillerson and Mattis.

 Loading…